Ley789/SimpleRayTracer/Thesis/thesis.md

 $M$ is a transformation matrix, $\vec{c}$ is a color and $\vec{p}$ is a material property.

+## Scene

+The final scene is a set of objects, a set of lights and a camera.
+The viewing plane is independent of the scene.
+The plane will be created at the rendering stage where the image resolution can be given as parameter.
+The objects are stored as list but it would be more performant to use a acceleration data structure.

 # Domain-Specific Language

-A Domain-Specific Language (DSL) is a language that simplifies expressions and solves problems in a defined domain.
+A domain-specific language (DSL) is a language that simplifies expressions and solves problems in a defined domain.
 There are 2 major kinds of DSL

 * Embedded DSL: An embedded DSL is a library implemented in the host language (normally a general-purpose language), providing greater abstractions related to the domain.
 An example is SQL database connector for Java.
-* Internal DSL: An internal DSL is an independent language with several tools (parser, interpreters, . . . ).
+* Internal DSL: An internal DSL is an independent language with several tools (parser, interpreters, etc. ).
 A common used internal DSL is CSS.

 In this chapter we introduce Diagrams, an embedded DSL for vector graphics and 3D scenes.
 We discuss the usability of Diagrams for 3D.